lindahu1/ansible-common-base/README.md

 - **bashrc_path**: the bashrc path. ex: Debian: /etc/bash.bashrc, RedHat: /etc/bashrc.
 - **sshd_config_path**: the path of sshd_config.
 (Default: /etc/ssh/sshd_config)
 - **install_pip**: flag to install pip.
 (Default: True)
-  - if you want to run this role on centos5, MUST set `install_pip: False`.
+  - if you want to run this role on **CentOS5**, MUST set `install_pip: False`.
+  - This role does NOT support install pip and install/remove python packages on CentOS5.
 - **source_dir**: the path of directory to store downloaded files.
 (Default: /tmp)
 - **must_removed_pkgs**: a list of packages you want to remove.
 (Default: postfix, python-pip, python2-pip, python27-pip)
 - **sshd_config**: a dictionary of sshd_config, Default value is as below.